Replacing a roof isn’t as exciting as a kitchen or bath remodel, but it’s a considerable home improvement investment.

 Unless you are a trained roofer, it is not a good idea for you to try to repair your roof yourself.
 Not only is roof repair extremely dangerous because of the heights, it is difficult work that requires skill.
 People who do roofing professionally have to go through training and obtain certification.
 This makes them qualified to do the work in a safe and professional way.
 So, you should just leave it to the professionals in nearly every circumstances.

 The exact amount of time that your new roof will last depends on many different variables.
-For example, the materials that are used, whether or not your roof is hit by a hail storm, or another serious whether event, and other factors can all impact it’s lifespan.
+For example, the materials that are used, whether or not your roof is hit by a hail storm, or another serious weather event, and other factors can all impact it’s lifespan.
 It is common for roofs to last from between 15 to 25 years.
 However, roofs made from stronger materials such as metal can last even longer.

 Roof damage can be caused by many different things as the years pass.
 For example, mildew growth, algae growth, direct sunlight, extreme weather, and other things can all provide challenges to roofs, and can harm them over time.
 Hail is one thing in particular that causes a lot of damage to roofs.
 In some hailstorms, the hailstones are as large as golf balls.
 So, when they fall from the sky and land on roofs, it can cause a lot of damage.